$0 South Dakota Foster Care Quick-Start Checklist

 The Rapid City Regional Office

 What distinguishes the Rapid City office from Sioux Falls operationally: the volume of ICWA-affected cases is significantly higher.
 The placement preference hierarchy under the Indian Child Welfare Act is consulted more frequently in this region than in the eastern part of the state.
-When a child in DSS custody is an Indian child under ICWA, the tribal ICWA coordinator must be notified and consulted before a non-Native placement is confirmed.
+When a child in DSS custody is an Indian child under ICWA, DSS must consult the relevant tribal ICWA coordinator about preferred placements.
 This coordination adds process steps that don't exist in every placement elsewhere in South Dakota.

 PRIDE training availability: the Rapid City office schedules PRIDE cohorts through the regional DSS office and through Lutheran Social Services of South Dakota's Rapid City location.
-Training frequency is typically better in Rapid City than in smaller regional offices, but it is still worth calling the office directly for current cohort schedules before beginning your application.
+Schedules vary, so it is worth calling the office directly for current cohort schedules before beginning your application.

 Free Download